khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 ### Behavior

-- Lists with **more than 20** items require pagination at the bottom of a page.
-Pagination is generally not required on lists with **20 or fewer** items but can be considered depending on the context (that is, the paginated list is embedded within another component).
 - Truncation is shown using `…` when the number of pages exceeds the pagination display limit.
 By default `…` are shown after the **5th page** on large and medium viewports and after the **2nd page** on small and mobile viewports.
 - Double truncation occurs when the current page is separated by 5 or more pages from the first and last page on large and medium viewports.
 On small and mobile viewports, double truncation occurs when 1 or more pages separate the current page from the first and last page.

-### Content

 ### Accessibility